redsolution/django-generic-ratings/doc/handlers_api.rst

         form class that will be used to handle voting (default: *ratings.forms.VoteForm*)
         this app, out of the box, provides also *SliderVoteForm* and a *StarVoteForm*

+    .. py:attribute:: cookie_max_age

+        if anonymous rating is allowed, you can define here the cookie max age as a number of seconds (default: one year)

+    .. py:attribute:: success_messages

+        this should be a sequence of (vote created, vote changed, vote deleted) messages sent (using *django.contrib.messages*) to the
+        user after a successful vote creation, change, deletion (scored without using AJAX)
+        if this is None, then no message is sent (default: *None*)

     For situations where the built-in options listed above are not sufficient,